Galileo Galilei: Controversy over heliocentrism

 Earlier, Pope Urban VIII had personally asked Galileo to give arguments for and against heliocentrism in the book and to be careful not to advocate heliocentrism.
 Whether unknowingly or deliberately, Simplicio, the defender of the Aristotelian geocentric view in Dialogue Concerning the Two Chief World Systems, was often caught in his own errors and sometimes came across as a fool.
 Indeed, although Galileo states in the preface of his book that the character is named after a famous Aristotelian philosopher (Simplicius in Latin, "Simplicio" in Italian), the name "Simplicio" in Italian also has the connotation of "simpleton".

-This portrayal of Simplicio made Dialogue Concerning the Two Chief World Systems appear as an advocacy book: an attack on Aristotelian geocentrism and defence of the Copernican theory.
-Most historians agree Galileo did not act out of malice and felt blindsided by the reaction to his book.
+This portrayal of Simplicio made Dialogue Concerning the Two Chief World Systems appear as a polemic against Aristotelian geocentrism in defence of the Copernican theory.
+Most historians agree Galileo had not intended to satirize and was genuinely surprised by the reaction to his book.
 (Note: Drake asserts that Simplicio's character is modelled on the Aristotelian philosophers Lodovico delle Colombe and Cesare Cremonini, rather than Urban.
 He also considers that the demand for Galileo to include the Pope's argument in the Dialogue left him with no option but to put it in the mouth of Simplicio.
 Even Arthur Koestler, who is generally quite harsh on Galileo in The Sleepwalkers, after noting that Urban suspected Galileo of having intended Simplicio to be a caricature of him, says "this of course is untrue".)

-However, the Pope did not take the suspected public ridicule lightly, nor the Copernican advocacy.
+However, the Pope did not take the perceived public disrespect lightly, nor the Copernican advocacy.
+Dava Sobel argues that prior to Galileo's 1633 trial and judgement for heresy, Pope Urban VIII had been accused of weakness in defending the church, and became preoccupied with court intrigue and problems of state, fearing even for his own life.
+In this context, Sobel argues that Urban felt betrayed by Galileo's Dialogues, and court insiders and enemies of Galileo exploited this sentiment.
+Mario Livio places the Galileo affair in the context of modern science and politics, making a parallel with contemporary science denial.

-Galileo had alienated one of his biggest and most powerful supporters, the Pope, and was called to Rome to defend his writings in September 1632.
+Galileo had alienated his most powerful supporter, the Pope, and was called to Rome to defend his writings in September 1632.
 He finally arrived in February 1633 and was brought before inquisitor Vincenzo Maculani to be charged.
 Throughout his trial, Galileo steadfastly maintained that since 1616 he had faithfully kept his promise not to hold any of the condemned opinions, and initially he denied even defending them.
-However, he was eventually persuaded to admit that, contrary to his true intention, a reader of his Dialogue could well have obtained the impression that it was intended to be a defence of Copernicanism.
-In view of Galileo's rather implausible denial that he had ever held Copernican ideas after 1616 or ever intended to defend them in the Dialogue, his final interrogation, in July 1633, concluded with his being threatened with torture if he did not tell the truth, but he maintained his denial despite the threat.
+However, he was eventually persuaded to admit that, contrary to his declared intention, a reader of his Dialogue could well get the impression that it was a defence of Copernicanism.
+In view of Galileo's rather implausible denial that he had ever held Copernican ideas after 1616 or ever intended to defend them in the Dialogue, his final interrogation, in July 1633, concluded with the threat of torture if he did not tell the truth, but he maintained his denial despite the threat.

 The sentence of the Inquisition was delivered on 22 June.
 It was in three essential parts: